 All Qualifying registrants will find their profile on CRPO’s Public Register indicates that they are authorized to practise as a Qualifying registrant.
 Every Qualifying Certificate of Registration is subject to the Term, Condition and Limitation (TCL) that the registrant must:

 - (a) practise psychotherapy with clinical supervision; and

 - (b) be actively pursuing the completion of any of the requirements set out in clause 10 (a), (b) or (c) that the member has yet to complete unless the Registrar has provided the member with permission in writing to interrupt the pursuit of one or more of those requirements due to exceptional circumstances.
 Clause 10 (a), (b) or (c) refers to successfully completing the Registration Examination, and clinical experience in psychotherapy.
 That includes at least 450 hours of direct client contact and at least 100 hours of clinical supervision where that clinical supervision relates to those hours of direct client contact.

-Please visit the Supervision page of our website for more information about clinical supervision requirements.
+Please visit the Supervision page for more information about supervisor qualifications and supervision requirements.

-Qualifying members are not exempt from the professional liability insurance (PLI) requirement and must maintain professional liability insurance in the amount and in the form required under CRPO’s By-laws.
-Members must provide the College with written details within two days of becoming aware of not having PLI as required under the By-laws.
-The Registrar may suspend a member if they do not have the coverage required.
+Qualifying registrants are not exempt from the professional liability insurance (PLI) requirement and must maintain professional liability insurance in the amount and in the form required under CRPO’s By-laws.
+Registrants must provide the College with written details within two days of becoming aware of not having PLI as required under the By-laws.
+The Registrar may suspend a registrant if they do not have the coverage required.